johnlindquist/angular2-workshop/README.md

 - Handle the `select` event in`Home` with `(selcect)=onSelect($event)`
 - Log out the input

-### Step 5 - Templates, Styles, and Built-in Directives
+### Exercise 5 - Templates, Styles, and Built-in Directives
 #### `NgModel`
 - Add an `[(ngModel)]="name"` to the `input`
 - Add a `<span>{{name}}</span>`